-- (a) No pilot may act as co-pilot of an aircraft in commercial air transport operations unless he or she holds either a Commercial Pilot Licence/Instrument Rating or an Airline Transport Pilot Licence, each with category, class and type ratings, as applicable, for the aircraft operated. - (b) No pilot may act as a cruise relief pilot in commercial air transport operations unless he or she holds an Airline Transport Pilot Licence with category, and if applicable, class and type ratings, and has completed all training to serve as PIC with the exception of initial operating experience.
+- (a) No pilot may act as CP of an aircraft in commercial air transport operations unless he or she holds either a CPL/Instrument Rating or an ATPL, each with category, class and type ratings, as applicable, for the aircraft operated. - (b) No pilot may act as a cruise relief pilot in commercial air transport operations unless he or she holds an ATPL with category, and if applicable, class and type ratings, and has completed all training to serve as PIC with the exception of initial operating experience.